medialab/minet/docs/cli.md

   --access-token ACCESS_TOKEN                Twitter API access token.
 Can also be configured in a .minetrc file as "twitter.access_token" or read from the MINET_TWITTER_ACCESS_TOKEN env variable.
   --access-token-secret ACCESS_TOKEN_SECRET  Twitter API access token secret.
 Can also be configured in a .minetrc file as "twitter.access_token_secret" or read from the MINET_TWITTER_ACCESS_TOKEN_SECRET env variable.
   --ids                                      Whether your users are given as ids rather than screen names.
   --min-date MIN_DATE                        Whether to add a date to stop at for user's tweets retrieval.
-UTC date should have the following format : YYY-MM-DD
+UTC date should have the following format : YYYY-MM-DD
   --exclude-retweets                         Whether to exclude retweets from the output.
   -o OUTPUT, --output OUTPUT                 Path to the output file.
 By default, the results will be printed to stdout.
   -s SELECT, --select SELECT                 Columns of input CSV file to include in the output (separated by `,`).